Watson-Personal-Assistant/developer/_content/reference/JSON_formats.md

 ```

-Table 3 - Evaluate request parameters
+#### Table 3 - Evaluate request parameters

 Parameter | Description |
 ---------|----------
  `id` | The request ID that is assigned by the routing core.|
- `version` | The request version that is assigned by the routing core.   |
+ `version` | The request version that is assigned by the routing core.
+The version is always `1.0`.  |
  `language` | The language that the user utterance is in. |
  `text` | The user utterance after the routing core has normalized the text. |
  `context` | Information about the context of the conversation with the user.|

-Table 4 - Evaluate request parameters - context
+#### Table 4 - Evaluate request parameters - context

  Parameter | Description |
 ---------|----------|
  `user` | The user ID.  |
  `session` | Information about the session.  |
- `application` | The application ID and any utterance context information.  |
+ `application` | The application ID and any utterance context information.
+The parameter is for future use.|

-Table 5 -  Evaluate request parameters - user context
+#### Table 5 -  Evaluate request parameters - user context

 Parameter | Description |
 ---------|----------|
  `id` | The unique ID of the user.  |

- Table 6 - Evaluate request parameters - session context
+#### Table 6 - Evaluate request parameters - session context

 Parameter | Description | Type | Required
 ---------|----------|---------|---------
  `id`  | The ID of the session that is assigned by the routing core. |
  `new` | Specifies whether a conversation with the user is already in progress. |
  `attributes` | Includes session context and skill context information. **Note**: Because the sample evaluate request is the first request in the conversation, no session or skill context attributes are included in the example.|
- `version`  | The version of the session that is assigned by the routing core.  |
+ `version`  | The version of the session that is assigned by the routing core.
+The version is always `1.0`. |

- Table 7 -  Converse request parameters - application context
+#### Table 7 -  Converse request parameters - application context

 Parameter | Description |
 ---------|----------|-
- `id` | The unique ID of the application. |
+ `id` | The unique ID of the application.
+The parameter is for future use.|
  `attributes` | Includes utterance context information, if present. |

 ---